italojsoliveira/italojsoliveira.github.io/_pages/bio.md

 ### 2025

 - I started to work as Senior Information Analyst at [Y.digital](https://www.y.digital/en-us), working with information modeling, ontologies, and Linked Data in the public and private sectors.
-In parallel, I maintained research activities as a Guest Researcher at the _Semantics, Cybersecurity and Services Group_ ([SCS](https://www.utwente.nl/en/eemcs/scs/)) at the University of Twente.
+In parallel, I maintained research activities as a Guest Researcher at the _Semantics, Cybersecurity and Services Group_ ([SCS](https://www.utwente.nl/en/eemcs/scs/)) at the University of Twente, in The Netherlands🇳🇱.

-- My paper "[An Ontological Model of the Phishing Attack Process](https://link.springer.com/chapter/10.1007/978-3-031-95397-2_17)" won the Best Paper Award at [EMMSAD 2025](https://www.emmsad.org/).
+- My paper "[An Ontological Model of the Phishing Attack Process](https://link.springer.com/chapter/10.1007/978-3-031-95397-2_17)" won the *Best Paper Award* at [EMMSAD 2025](https://www.emmsad.org/).